lucascubing10/ClimateReady/README.md

 - Android channels are configured automatically in the helper.
 Watch the Metro logs for the “Expo push token ready” message after sign-in.

 ## 🌐 Companion apps
-The `sos-live-tracker-map/` directory contains a Vite + TypeScript web experience that visualises SOS locations.
-Refer to its local README for build instructions when working on live tracking features.
+The SOS live-tracking web experience lives in a standalone repository: [ClimateReady SOS Live Tracker Map](https://github.com/R-Tharanka/sos-live-tracker-map).
+Consult that project’s README for build and deployment instructions, and keep `SOS_WEB_APP_URL` in sync with the hosted URL.

 ## 🤝 Contributing
 Contributions are welcome!
 Please open an issue to discuss significant changes.
 When submitting a PR, run `npm run lint` and include any relevant updates to documentation or screenshots.